-2. Submission of Application Forms for Research Practicum and Field Work
+2. Application and Cancellation of Research Practicum and Field Work

-Students must apply for Research Practicum and Field Work at the Graduate School Affairs Office in addition to course registration.
-Students must obtain the relevant application form (for Research Practicum or for Field Work), fill them out, and submit them before they begin (by the end of the course registration period if you apply for research practicum), regardless of the course registration period.
+Students must apply in paper for Research Practicum and Field Work at the Graduate School Affairs Office in addition to the online course registration.
+Please obtain the relevant application form, fill it out, and submit them in time as described below.